 Start by pinching the tiniest bit of skin and pulling it away from your body.
 If it feels like it’s tethered to something underneath of it and it doesn’t go very far, this is a pretty good indication that the fascia is still intact.
 If you pinch it and you can pull it away from the rest of your body for quite a ways, this is generally indicative of damage to your fascia.
 The degree that your skin pulls away is generally correlated with the amount of damage to your fascia.
 More pulling = more damage.

-Now pinch as deep as you can.
+Now, pinch as deep as you can.
 As much as you can pinch.
 Is it an inch?
 A handful?
 This is your fat.
 If you can grab a big ol’ handful of belly fat in the front—or wherever your belly protrudes—that’s likely at least part of your issue.
-But if you can’t pinch much more fat in the front of your belly than you can on the sides, then it’s not likely that fat is to blame.
+But if there isn’t much to pinch, then fat is not likely to blame.

 You should now have a decent understanding of your skin, your fascia, and your fat.
 The last two tests will help you understand how your muscles affect your post baby body.